 It was a beautiful sunny day, and the entire team decided that we should go out for lunch.
 (It rains in Paris almost as much as it does in London, so the first sign of sun and Parisians are out on la terrasse, absorbing le

-The French love affair with burgers
+The Love Affair with burgers

 Anyway, back to lunch, we placed our orders and one by one everyone’s food arrived except mine.
 I realized afterward that this was a rather lucky escape.
 While I was busy encouraging everyone to eat while their food was warm, I suddenly noticed that all the French people at the table were eating their burgers with a knife and fork!

-When to use the cutlery in France
+When to use cutlery

 Since that first lunch outing, I’ve noticed that nothing is safe from the knife and fork.
 Pizzas, burgers, hot dogs, bbq ribs, none of it is

-France versus North America
+France vs. North America

 I investigated this French affection for cutlery but mostly came up with people questioning why